adwyze/faqs/docs/index.md

 ### Analytics Integration
-Now that you have integrated your facebook account, you can either integrate other analytics platforms you already use or go ahead with campaign creation
+Now that you have integrated your facebook account, you can either integrate other analytics platforms you already use, play around with the insights or go ahead with campaign creation